Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Mitigation Strategies

 \textbf{IMSI Catching.} To address this, the vehicle should suppress permanent identifier transmission unless mutual authentication with a trusted PLMN is confirmed.
 It should not respond to any messages on networks that fail validation checks during early radio procedures.
 Support for randomized GUTI reallocation and identity protection mechanisms could be incorporated.
 Encryption-based obfuscation and strict timer-based reallocation of temporary identifiers can help against tracking too.
 However, since radical design modifications are difficult to adopt, we believe it is reasonable for the vehicles to upgrade and leverage by default a 5G Standalone connectivity that provides stronger security guarantees through the support of SUCI~\cite{3gpp.23.003}, though 5G coverage limitations could pose a problem.
 In such a scenario, LTE can serve as a fallback.

-\textbf{Fake Base Stations.} To ideally prevent this, the vehicle and the network should mutually enforce the use of signed broadcast messages (e.g., MIB, SIB1) and the validation thereof.
+\textbf{False Base Stations.} To ideally prevent this, the vehicle and the network should mutually enforce the use of signed broadcast messages (e.g., MIB, SIB1) and the validation thereof.
 Monitoring and logging malicious activity can also assist in identifying threats.
 These could ensure that only verified operators are accepted before any connection takes place.
 Additionally, handover events to unknown cells should be blocked unless cryptographically validated.
 Ultimately, 3GPP 33.809~\cite{3gpp.33.809} provides robust measures against FBS attacks, however, it is unknown whether such measures will ever be deployed in real systems.
-The performance demands, mass adoption effort and the extensive design modifications may constitute the defenses as impractical in real life scenarios.
+The performance demands, mass adoption effort and the extensive design modifications may render the defenses impractical in real-world scenarios.

 \textbf{Whitelisting and PLMN Filtering.} We argue for a simpler and stricter whitelisting methodology that includes only legitimate and authorized network operators.
 Network selection filtering should only initiate NAS procedures when the cell identity matches a pre-validated set of legitimate MCC/MNC combinations.
 The TCU must prevent attachment to test PLMNs or unknown MNCs unless explicitly provisioned by a secure profile.
-Dynamic management of roaming partners is necessary to revoke trust relationships promptly.
+Dynamic management of roaming partners is necessary to revoke trust relationships.

 \textbf{Fallback and Partial State Handling.} In this case, attach retries could follow exponential backoff with randomized timers.
 The TCU should detect persistent failures and switch to an eSIM profile, PLMN, or WiFi network.
 End-to-end health monitoring, such as failure to reach Tesla backend services, can trigger fallback logic.
 The ability to dynamically switch access interfaces (e.g., from LTE to WiFi) is essential in mobile environments.
 This indicates that there should be an implementation to perform the dynamic switching and coordinate radio technologies accordingly.
 In addition, more information should be provided to the user via the control screen, who may assist the vehicle in the fallback procedures.
 However, such measures necessitate additional implementation that may also increase the complexity of vehicle operations.